-Great success at TGS2016!
-I'll show you behind the scenes of the photo article.
+A big success at TGS2016!
+We'll show you behind the scenes of the photo article

 Hello.

-was a great success, and we would like to thank the many people who visited our booth.
+great success, and we would like to thank everyone who visited our booth.

 I had bought a large number of images, but when I tried to upload them, I hit the file size limit (I borrowed my wife's SLR camera, so the image quality was unnecessarily good), and after thinking about what to do, I came up with a solution in a snappy, engineer-like way, which is the purpose of this post

-Of course, I put a special SD card in my wife's digital camera and, for the safety of the family, I sent it out to everyone in the company and deleted it before it became a source of conflict.
+Of course, I put a separate, specially prepared SD card in my wife's digital camera and, for the sake of domestic safety and to prevent any potential conflicts, I distributed the photos to the office and deleted them.

-This is truly the information society age (?)!
+This is truly the age of the information society, isn't it!

 Speaking of resizing